adambraimbridge/origami-repo-data/RUNBOOK.md

 ### Adding repositories

 When a repository is changed on GitHub, the org-wide webhook adds an item to a queue within the Node.js application (backed by PostgreSQL).
 The Node.js application checks this queue periodically, ingesting data via the GitHub API if the repository is a valid Origami repository.
-Once the repository is ingested, a Slack message is sent to the #origami channel.
+Once the repository is ingested, a Slack message is sent to the #origami-support channel.

 ## First Line Troubleshooting